2020 National Pilgrimage

 Useful information about the National Pilgrimage

-The two services (12 noon Mass and 2.30 pm Sermon, Procession and Benediction) take place in the grounds of The Abbey - the gardens of the house which was created from the ruins of the original Walsingham Priory.
+The two outdoor services (12 noon Mass and 2.30 pm Sermon, Procession and Benediction) take place in the grounds of The Abbey - the gardens of the house which was created from the ruins of the original Walsingham Priory.
 Pilgrims are welcome to picnic in the gardens during the lunch interval (1.00 pm - 2.30 pm).
 Since the lunch interval was created in 2004 there has been steady increase in the numbers choosing to bring their own picnic, tables and chairs, often meeting up with friends for an enjoyable meal.
 (See below for information on obtaining refreshments.)
+This year (2019) lunchtime will be enlivened by the playing of the West Yorkshire Police Band (who will also play in the Common Place from 4.00 pm).
+The day concludes with Solemn Vespers in the Shrine Church at 6.00 pm.

 There are car parks (cost: £3.50) for pilgrims (in addition to the permanent one west of the Common Place) in Church Street (by the farm entrance on the sunken road) and in Wells Road (just north of the war memorial)